thinkng/cvresources/README.md

 **Limitation**:

-I list only the materials I have used so far.
+*I list only the materials I have used so far.
 There's a lot more useful stuff out there.
-Make a survey!
+Please suggest your favorite resources!*

 ### Table of Contents
 1. [Books]